Skip to content

 • test: includes the following methods that you can use for testing queries:

-• getNodes: gets all nodes.
+• getNodes: gets all documents.

 • query: runs a specified GraphQL query.